 D. Choosing the Right Auto Injury Lawyer: Consider factors such as specialization, track record, and personal rapport when making your selection.

-III.
 Timeline of a Personal Injury Settlement in Texas

 A. Pre-Filing Stage: Understanding the importance of gathering evidence and consulting with a lawyer before filing a claim.

 Before filing a personal injury claim in Texas, it's crucial to lay a strong foundation for your case.
 This begins with the pre-filing stage, where you should focus on two essential aspects: gathering evidence and consulting with an experienced auto injury lawyer.

 During this phase, collect all relevant evidence pertaining to the accident and your injuries.
 This may include photographs, accident reports, medical records, witness statements, and any other documentation that supports your claim.
 Preserve any physical evidence, such as damaged vehicles or defective products, if applicable.

 Simultaneously, it is highly recommended to consult with a qualified auto injury lawyer.
 They can provide invaluable guidance regarding the strength of your case, the potential legal strategies to pursue, and the estimated value of your claim.
 By seeking legal counsel early on, you can ensure that your rights are protected, and that you're on the right track towards a successful personal injury claim.

 B. Filing the Personal Injury Claim: The process of formally initiating a personal injury claim and submitting the necessary documentation.